Gabbie Hanna: Early life

-Hanna was born Gabrielle Hanna on February 7, 1991, in New Castle, Pennsylvania.
-In 2013, Hanna graduated from the University of Pittsburgh with a degree in psychology and communications.
+Hanna was born Gabrielle Jeannette Hanna on February 7, 1991, in New Castle, Pennsylvania.
+She is of French and Polish descent on her mother's side; her father has Lebanese ancestry, and she self-identifies as Middle Eastern.
+In 2013, Hanna graduated from the University of Pittsburgh (Pitt) with a degree in psychology and communications.
 While at Pitt, she was a member of Sigma Sigma Sigma sorority.
 After college, she worked for a marketing company that sold products out of a Sam's Club; she became the top salesperson in the US for the company and moved to Cleveland, Ohio, to help start a new branch of the company.
 However, she departed after realizing that they relied on a pyramid scheme.

 Career

+Social media

 Hanna began uploading skits to Vine in late 2013 and later gained recognition for her activity on the Vine app, where she accumulated around five million followers.
 In 2014, she set up a YouTube channel under the name The Gabbie Show, which was changed to Gabbie Hanna in 2017 after the release of her debut single "Out Loud", but was later changed back to The Gabbie Show in 2021.

 In 2015, Hanna and partner Matt Steffanina won the fourth season of the dance competition web-series Dance Showdown.
-After college, Hanna moved to Los Angeles, California, to work with internet media company BuzzFeed, but eventually left to focus on her YouTube and Vine platforms.
+After college, Hanna moved to Los Angeles, California, to work with internet media company BuzzFeed but eventually left to focus on her YouTube and Vine platforms.
 In December 2015, a video accusing Gabbie Hanna of stealing jokes went viral on Reddit.
-In Hanna's response to these claims, she states she "never have and never will consider [herself] a comedian".
+Hanna responded, stating that she "never ha[s] and never will consider [herself] a comedian".

 After Vine shut down in 2016, Hanna focused on YouTube.
 Meanwhile, she was nominated for two Teen Choice Awards — Choice Web Star: Female and Choice Viner.
 In late 2016, Hanna joined the lip sync tour Drop the Mic alongside other YouTubers.

+A few months later, Creative Artists Agency signed Hanna and she joined MTV's social media team.
+In June 2017, Hanna joined the main cast of web series Escape the Night as the vaudevillian and appeared in seven episodes.
+She co-hosted the revival of Total Request Live in October 2017.
+In January 2018, Hanna was nominated for YouTuber of the Year at the 10th Shorty Awards and for the Social Star Award at the 2018 iHeartRadio Music Awards.
+At the eighth Annual Streamy Awards, Hanna won an award for Storyteller and was nominated for First Person and Audience Choice: Creator of the Year.

+Hanna reprised her role in the fourth season of Escape the Night and portrayed a Hollywood Star.
+She was nominated for Choice Comedy Web Star at the 2019 Teen Choice Awards.

+In late August 2022, Hanna sparked global conversation around mental health challenges by publishing hundreds of controversial social media posts (including posts where she claimed to be the second coming of Jesus) in only a few days.

+In 2024, she returned to the internet with an apology video.